-Dr. Page has served on the boards of directors of the Association of Texas Colleges and Universities (past president) and the Independent Colleges and Universities of Texas (past board chair), as well as on the Council of Presidents of the Alliance for Higher Education (past chair), and on the Appeals Committee of the Commission on Colleges of the Southern Association of Colleges and Schools.
-He has served two terms on the boards of the National Association of Independent Colleges and Universities, the Association of Presbyterian Colleges and Universities, and one term on the board of the Institute for the International Education of Students.
-He served on the Appeals Committee and chaired the Criteria and Review Committee as a member of the Commission on Colleges of the Southern Association of Colleges and Schools and chaired over thirty-five special or reaffirmation committees for the Commission on Colleges.
+Dr. Page has served on numerous boards including: The Association of Texas Colleges and Universities (past President); The Independent Colleges and Universities of Texas (past Chair), The Council of Presidents of the Alliance for Higher Education (past Chair), The National Association of Independent Colleges and Universities, The Association of Presbyterian Colleges and Universities, and the Institute for the International Education of Students.
+He served on the Appeals Committee and chaired the Criteria and Review Committee as a member of the Commission on Colleges of the Southern Association of Colleges and Schools.
+He chaired over thirty-five special or reaffirmation committees for the Commission on Colleges.
 He also served as President of the Southern Collegiate Athletic Commission.

-In addition, Dr. Page has served on several national commissions, including the Presidents’ Commission and the Division III Management Council for the National Collegiate Athletic Association, as well as the American Council on Education’s Commission on Women in Higher Education.
-He received the Chief Executive Officer Leadership Award in April 2006 from District IV of CASE (Council for the Advancement and Support of Education) for his leadership in successfully completing a $120 million comprehensive campaign at Austin College.
+In addition, Dr. Page has served on several national commissions, including the Presidents’ Commission and the Division III Management Council for the National Collegiate Athletic Association, and the American Council on Education’s Commission on Women in Higher Education.
+He received the Chief Executive Officer Leadership Award in April 2006 from District IV of the Council for the Advancement and Support of Education (CASE) for his leadership in successfully completing a $120 million comprehensive campaign at Austin College.

-Dr. Page, a historian, received his Bachelor's degree from Western Kentucky University and his Master of Arts and Ph.D. degrees from the University of Kentucky.
+Dr. Page, an historian, received his Bachelor's degree from Western Kentucky University and his Master of Arts and Ph.D. degrees from the University of Kentucky.